 A process of closely monitor patients requiring the medication, coumadin, which keeps the blood from clotting.
 Coumadin management incorporates frequent blood checks and changes of the dose of medication, if necessary.

-An electrocardiogram performed as the patient exercises in a controlled manner, such as on a treadmill or stationary bicycle at varying speeds and elevations.
+An electrocardiogram is performed as the patient exercises in a controlled manner, such as on a treadmill or chemically.
 A stress test helps detect heart irregularities, disease, and damage.

 A test using sound waves to produce a moving image on a video screen of the patient’s heart.
 Your doctor uses an echocardiogram to study the thickness, size, and function of the heart, as well as the motion pattern and structure of the four heart valves.

 Nuclear Stress Test